dev-akashc/recolldroid/README.md

 ## UI Installation
-To install the UI you'll have to install AndroidStudio on your machine and upload the app via a remote debug session.
-The goal is to make the UI available on FDroid and possibly Google Play Store in the near future.
-To install the server, download one of the docker images from [here](https://gitlab.com/gbygrave/recolldroid-server/container_registry), making sure to select the right image for your hardware (either, amd64 or arm64).
-Docker images are made available to ease installation of the server in the first instance, however I imagine one would typically run nginx/nginx-unit/fast-api independently of recolldroid - perhaps in an incus system container or vm - to provide self hosted services generally and install recolldroid on top of this infrastructure.
+The easiest way to install the UI is via [F-Droid](https://f-droid.org/en/packages/org.grating.recolldroid/).
+Alternatively, you can manually grab the [apk](https://gitlab.com/gbygrave/recolldroid/-/releases/v1.1/downloads/app-release.apk), or if you have AndroidStudio you can git clone the repository and install to your device via a remote debug session.

 ### Server Installation
+Docker images are provided for the server side as a _hopefully_ easy way to get setup - you'll need to choose [amd64](https://gitlab.com/gbygrave/recolldroid-server/container_registry/8048769) or [arm64](https://gitlab.com/gbygrave/recolldroid-server/container_registry/8048770) depending on your target platform.

 The RecollDroid server project can be found [here](https://gitlab.com/gbygrave/recolldroid-server).
 The server side code is fairly minimal is it only deals with connectivity to the recoll python api and leaves security, marshalling and communication to other things.
-The only hard pre-requisites (without modifying the code) are FastAPI, the use of basic auth.
+The only hard pre-requisites (without modifying the code) are FastAPI and the use of basic auth.
 I personally set this up using Nginx and Nginx-Unit and that's what the docker images do, but other setups are certainly conceivable.

 #### Tested Server Stack
 > - Nginx